|

 on pottery, and in all other forms of Chinese art.

-There are five types of Lung Dragon, guardians of
+There are five types of Lung Dragon, guardians of the mansions of the

-the mansions of the gods, rivers and seas, hidden treasure, royalty,
+gods, rivers and seas, hidden treasure, royalty, and the winds and rains.

 It was a rain making dragon who incurred the gods’ displeasure